watasuke814/webapp2/README.md

-# BookSalon
+# Nostalium
 This is a simple post feature app.
+Users post photos and memories about it

 ##
 * Ruby version